Skip to content

 Now, when you call MyObject.create(), you will have a Java object that is also instantiated as a native GObject instance.

-The constructor must be a static factory method; a regular constructor that calls super(gtype, null) will not work correctly.
+If your class contains GObject class or instance initializer method (see below), the constructor must be a static factory method; a regular constructor that calls super(gtype, null) will not work correctly with GObject initializers.

 Finally, add the default memory-address-constructor for Java-GI Proxy objects: